o-lukas/homebridge-smartthings-tv/README.md

 ### registerVolumeSlider

 Registers a separate volume slider accessorry that will be exposed as a light bulb accessory (because there is currently no option to change a speaker volume directly using Home).

+### pollInterval

+Some characteristics are not updated automatically (e.g. power state).
+To enable polling these characteristics automatically set this value to the desired polling interval in milliseconds.
+Leave empty to disable this functionality.

 ### deviceBlacklist